 Student loans are either subsidized or unsubsidized.
 Subsidized loans are awarded on the basis of financial need.
-Unsubsidized loans are not awarded on the basis of need; they are available to students who do not qualify for subsidized loan funds.
-Subsidized and unsubsidized loans for undergraduates first disbursed after July 1, 2017 will be subject to an annual interest rate of 4.45% as determined by the Department of Education.
-For unsubsidized loans for graduate students, the interest rate is 6.00%.
-Maximum amounts that may be borrowed during an academic year as well as aggregate maximum amounts are outlined in the following chart.
+Unsubsidized loans are not need-based and are available to students who do not qualify for subsidized loan funds.
+Subsidized and unsubsidized loans for undergraduates first disbursed after July 1, 2018 will be subject to an annual interest rate of 5.05% as determined by the Department of Education.
+For unsubsidized loans for graduate students, the interest rate is 6.60%.
+Maximum amounts that may be borrowed during an academic year as well as aggregate maximum amounts are outlined in the loan chart below.

-• Federal Direct PLUS Loans (Parent Loans for Undergraduate Students):
+Federal Direct PLUS Loans (Parent Loans for Undergraduate Students):

 The PLUS program is for parents who need to borrow to help meet their dependent student's educational costs.
 Eligibility is based on the parent passing a credit check.
-The amount of a PLUS loan may not exceed the cost of education, minus any other financial aid received by the student.
-Loans made on or after July 1, 2017 will have an annual fixed interest rate of 7.00%.
+The amount of a PLUS Loan may not exceed the cost of education, minus any other financial aid received by the student.
+Loans made on or after July 1, 2018 will have an annual fixed interest rate of 7.60%.
 New PLUS borrowers begin repayment of principal and interest within sixty days of the disbursement of the new loan.
+However, parents may choose to postpone loan payments while the student is enrolled at least half time, and for an additional six months after the student graduates or drops below half-time status.
+To learn more about deferment options, visit www.
+StudentAid.gov/deferement-forbearance.